Aliases for PRKD1 Gene

 GeneCards Summary for PRKD1 Gene

 PRKD1 (Protein Kinase D1) is a Protein Coding gene.
 Diseases associated with PRKD1 include malignant epithelial tumor of salivary glands and subacute glomerulonephritis.
-Among its related pathways are Metabolism and Alzheimers Disease Pathway.
+Among its related pathways are Insulin secretion and Ras signaling pathway.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PRKD2.

 UniProtKB/Swiss-Prot for PRKD1 Gene